 Hopkins is an experienced leader of global multi-million dollar cross-functional technology teams required for the delivery of complex time constrained technology projects.
-A graduate of Union College in Schenectady, NY in 1989, Bruce has both a BS and MS in Computer Science.
+A graduate of Union College in Schenectady, NY in 1989, He has both a B.S. and M.S. in Computer Science.
 He has developed a broad technology skill set as he progressed through a variety of technical individual contributor and management roles in several industries and business of varying sizes.
-Throughout, Bruce has been privileged to develop and lead regional and global teams of bright, committed technologists that have worked effectively with partners to provide exceptional service and products for a varied customer base.
-Bruce joined TD Bank in June of 2013 to lead the Technology Shared Services Team for US Technology Solutions.
-In late 2015, Bruce joined the Enterprise Enabling Technology Solutions Team in Toronto to create and lead the Enterprise Utilities and Technology Shared Services team.
+Throughout, Hopkins has been privileged to develop and lead regional and global teams of bright, committed technologists that have worked effectively with partners to provide exceptional service and products for a varied customer base.
+Hopkins joined TD Bank in June of 2013 to lead the Technology Shared Services Team for US Technology Solutions.
+In late 2015, he joined the Enterprise Enabling Technology Solutions Team in Toronto to create and lead the Enterprise Utilities and Technology Shared Services team.

-The roles throughout his career have allowed Bruce to gain significant technology experience, travel, develop global friendships, while also being involved beyond the technology realm.
-Early in his career, Bruce served as an adjunct instructor of computer science at Union College for several years.
-During his time with a large regional bank, Bruce worked to establish and run job satisfaction and diversity committees in addition to his management responsibilities.
-Throughout, Bruce and his wife Denise have had the pride and joy of raising two daughters and being very involved in coaching sports and activities during their school years.
-Bruce and his family live in Fort Johnson, NY, but Toronto is now Bruce’s home away from home.
+The roles throughout his career have allowed Hopkins to gain significant technology experience, travel, develop global friendships, while also being involved beyond the technology realm.
+Early in his career, he served as an adjunct instructor of computer science at Union College for several years.
+During his time with a large regional bank, Hopkins worked to establish and run job satisfaction and diversity committees in addition to his management responsibilities.
+Throughout, Hopkins and his wife Denise have had the pride and joy of raising two daughters and being very involved in coaching sports and activities during their school years.
+Hopkins and his family live in Fort Johnson, NY, but Toronto is now Bruce’s home away from home.